 "Ratchet and Clank" Video Game for Sony PS5 "Vacation Friends" for Disney/Hulu

 Currently, he is busy composing, producing, and arranging the music for the Celtic Woman 20th Anniversary for PBS Television.

-Brian was educated at the Royal Scottish Academy of Music and Drama.
-He graduated in 1997 with first- class honors in music and was awarded The Peter Knox Memorial Award for overall performance.
-Later that year he received the Outstanding Musicianship Award from Berklee College’s touring faculty in Scotland as well as winning the PRS Sir Arthur Bliss Prize Scholarship for composition that enabled him to study film composition at London’s Royal College of Music.
-In 2008, Brian added ASCAP’s Film and Television Scoring Workshop’s Steve Kaplan Scholarship to his already long list of accomplishments and awards.
+Brian was educated at the Royal Scottish Academy of Music and Drama and graduated in 1997 with first- class honors.
+He attended the Berklee College touring faculty in Scotland and received their Outstanding Musicianship Award, as well as winning the PRS Sir Arthur Bliss Prize Scholarship for composition that enabled him to study film composition at London’s Royal College of Music.